Electronic Medical Records vs. Paper-Based Records

 How Does Your Choice of Medical Record Keeping Affect Your Practice?

-Rather than force-feed you our opinions we’ve prepared questions that let you arrive at your own conclusions.
+Rather than force-feeding you our opinions, we’ve prepared questions that let you arrive at your own conclusions about paper vs. electric records.

 Which System Improves Efficiency and Financial Performance?